Does Term Life Insurance Have a Cash Value?

 Which type of life insurance policy generates immediate cash value?

-Cash benefit life insurance plans are usually permanent, ensuring that you have protection for the rest of your life as long as premiums are charged.
+Cash benefit life insurance plans are usually permanent, ensuring you have protection for the rest of your life as long as premiums are charged.

 What types of life insurance have a cash value?